Article By Mark Eastwood

 The best places to find jobs on the Costa Blanca include Torrevieja, Benidorm and Alicante while on the Costa Brava the extremely popular tourist resort of Lloret de Mar is a good choice as is Tossa del Mar, Sitges and Salou.

-The best areas in Spain to find jobs for professionals and executives would be the major cities of Madrid, Barcelona and Valencia.
+The best areas in Spain to find jobs for professionals and executives would be the major cities of Madrid, Barcelona, Valencia and to a lesser extent Seville.

 In these Spanish cities you will find offices of major multi-national companies.
 There are good opportunities for working here in IT as computer jobs do not require many Spanish skills.